bioinfonerd/CyCif_Manager/README.md

 # CyCif O2 Cluster Manager

-Purpose: Provide pipeline platform infrastructure to streamline CyCif Analysis
+Purpose: Provide pipeline platform infrastructure to streamline CyCif Analysis both on a local machine and on the O2 cluster at HMS

 ## Assumptions